 project to receive Natural Gas from the Galkynysh fields in

 Turkmenistan.
-The Pipeline Consortium Company TAPI Pipeline Company
+After incorporation of TAPI Pipeline Company Limited

-to build, own and operate the proposed TAPI Pipeline.
+a mandate to build, own and operate the proposed TAPI Pipeline.
 The

 In 2011, your Company contracted 3.5 MMTPA of LNG from Cheniere Energy,